holinov/mm4s/README.md

 * BOT_PASS - Bot Password - The password for the Bot account.
 Be warned that security is pretty low speed right now.
 * BOT_CHANNEL - Channel ID - The channel the Bot lives in (for now only one) and messages to.

+#### HTTP Bots

+*TODO*

+The Bot Gateway also supports a HTTP interface that can be used to receive callbacks from MM.

+Slash Commands and Outgoing Webhooks can target this interface which will route messages to the underlying actors.

 #### Installation

 Create a Slash Command that points to the mm4s server

 #### Artifacts

+*Not yet published, 0.1 will be first release*

 Add the bintray resolver